chrishuges/protocolsWetLab/relatedToNextGenSequencing/polysomeProfilingRna.md

 <span id="note1"></span>

-**Note 1** - When you draw the heavy solution into the syringe, be careful not to introduce bubbles by trying to go too quickly, take your time.
-After you have the liquid in the syringe, allow it to sit in the solution for a couple of seconds to release any negative pressure that may introduce air bubbles.
-When you transfer the syringe to the gradient tube, be deliberate.
-Transfer it directly to the bottom of the gradient tube and start expelling the liquid slowly.
-Again, take your time.
+**Note 1** - Depending on your cell line, the time you leave it in here will vary.
+For example, for HEK293 cells I will only leave it for 1 - 2 minutes, but for U2OS I would leave it for longer.

 <span id="note2"></span>

-**Note 2** - When you put the lids on, take note of the hole in the lid.
-Place the cap into the gradient tube on an angle with the hole side pointed up, and gradually seal the tube with the cap.
-Liquid that gets expelled should go through that hole in the cap and end up inside the cap itself.
-If liquid gets on the side of the tube, wipe it off immediately to avoid the sucrose drying out and make the side of the tube sticky.
+**Note 2** - The tubes and rotor you are going to use here is going to depend on what you have access to, and your quantity of material.
+The two options we have are the SW60Ti rotor along with the 4mL ultraclear tubes, or the TLA100 rotor with the listed tubes.
+If you have a big volume, the SW60Ti rotor is the better choice because it can hold more volume.
+But, it also requires longer spin times and can only spin 6 tubes at a time.
+The TLA100 rotor can spin 20 tubes in a single run and only requires 2-hours.
+However, the tube volume is limited to ~230uL.

 <span id="note3"></span>

-**Note 3** - Depending on your cell line, the time you leave it in here will vary.
-For example, for HEK293 cells I will only leave it for 1 - 2 minutes, but for U2OS I would leave it for longer.
+**Note 3** - Scale the amont of lysis buffer based on the size of your cell pellet.
+Generally, I will use a volume that I estimate is 2X the size of the pellet (e.g. 200uL of lysis buffer for a 100uL pellet).

 <span id="note4"></span>

-**Note 4** - To remove the caps, simply do the reverse of what you did to place them originally.
-Peel them back on an angle, removing the side with the hole first and working away from this.
-Take your time to avoid disturbing the gradient.
+**Note 4** - If you are using the SW60 rotor, load ~3.75mL to each tube.
+If you are using the TLA100, load 150uL.

 <span id="note5"></span>

-**Note 5** - Pipette the sample onto the side of the gradient tube to avoid disrupting the gradient.
-Take your time.
+**Note 5** - If you are using the SW60 rotor, load 200uL of sample to each tube.
+If you are using the TLA100, load 100uL across two individual tubes.

 <span id="note6"></span>

+**Note 6** - If you are using the SW60 rotor, spin at 45,000rpm for 12-hours.
+If you are using the TLA100, spin at 70,000rpm for 2-hours.

+<span id="note7"></span>

-**Note 6** - You can use whichever RNA extraction method here that you would like.
+**Note 7** - You can use whichever RNA extraction method here that you would like.
 Other methods, like Trizol, phenol-chloroform, or another kit should work equally well.
 We use the Zymogen kit because it is fast and offers great flexibility in elution volume.